US DOE selects Tennessee Universities and State Agencies for Smart Manufacturing Leadership Program

 UTK and the UT Center for Industrial Services proposed the East Tennessee Initiative for Smart Energy Management (ETISE) to promote the integration of smart manufacturing for energy management through technical assistance and workforce training.
 The goal is to create a regional model to integrate smart manufacturing in energy management systems into energy-related business practices.
 ETISE is funded by the Department of Energy through the Office of Energy Efficiency & Renewable Energy (EERE), Industrial Efficiency & Decarbonization Office (IEDO), Oak Ridge National Laboratory (ORNL), and the Advanced Materials and Manufacturing Technologies Office (AMMTO).

-ISSE Climate Change Initiative Climate change is one of the most critical challenges faced by humans and our planet.
-Researchers at ISSE, working closely with the Climate Change Science Institute at Oak Ridge National Lab, are advancing our understanding of climate change and its impacts on human and natural systems.
-We use Earth system modeling, integrated ground and remote sensing observations, and advanced data analytical tools to study climate change and its effects on water availability, soil moisture, wildfires, and vegetation.
+ISSE Earth System Modeling Initiative Researchers at ISSE, working closely with the Earth System Modeling Initiative at Oak Ridge National Lab, are advancing our understanding of earth systems and their impacts on human and natural systems.
+We use Earth system modeling, integrated ground and remote sensing observations, and advanced data analytical tools to study its effects on water availability, soil moisture, wildfires, and vegetation.
 Team members are Drs.
-Yaoping Yao, Yulong Zhang, Jiafu Mao, Joshua Fu, Mingzhou Jin.
+Yuefeng Hao, Jiafu Mao, Joshua Fu, and Mingzhou Jin.

 DriveElectricTN promotes the adoption of electric vehicles for fleets and individuals across Tennessee with a goal of getting 200,000 EVs on TN’s roads by 2028.
 An autonomous program of TNCleanFuels, DriveElectricTN is supported by 60+ stakeholders from across Tennessee and the United States, with focus areas such as EV Awareness, EV Policies & Program, and EV Infrastructure intended to achieve precise, targeted development goals for electric vehicles in our state.
 DriveElectricTN and Knoxville Electric Vehicle Association volunteers chat with Ijams Nature Center visitors during a Drive Electric Earth Day Showcase.
 The new Ford Mustang Mach-E, Ford’s latest and most visible electric car is pictured in the background.